 “Gisela closed the book, put out the candle and opened her face to the dark.
 There was so much out there, so much to know and see, that it was tempting to close her eyes to it all.”

-As an avid reader, I am often curious about how writing process authors use and what inspired them to write.
+As an avid reader, I am often curious about the writing process authors use and what inspired them to write.
 So I was very pleased to find answers to these questions and more when I had the opportunity to interview our own Marcus Speh, author of the newly released Gisela: Princess, Empress, Abbess, Saint.
 I hope you enjoy Speh’s insight into the world of writing and please feel free to share it, contemplate it, and start up a conversation.

 Folded Word: What inspired you to start writing and to write “Gisela?”